Universal credit: Making a universal credit claim

 What is natural migration?

-For existing tax credit claimants, awards of tax credits will continue at present unless they claim UC for themselves (eg by choice, due to a change of circumstances or need to claim support now provided by UC) or until DWP select them to move them across to UC under the 'managed migration' process and issue a migration notice to them or, if they have reached their state pension age, pension credit.
+For existing tax credit claimants, awards of tax credits will continue at present unless they claim UC for themselves (eg by choice, due to a change of circumstances or need to claim support now provided by UC) or until DWP select them to move across to UC under the 'managed migration' process and issue a migration notice to them or, for some who have reached their state pension age, issue them with a tax credits closure notice.

-Apart from the managed migration exercise, existing tax credit claimants who have not yet been issued with a migration notice will still be affected by UC if they choose to claim UC, if they have a change of circumstances that ends their tax credits claim and they still need to claim some support or if they need to make a claim for another legacy benefit (one of the other benefits that UC is replacing).
+Apart from the managed migration exercise, existing tax credit claimants who have not yet been issued with a migration notice or tax credits closure notice will still be affected by UC if they choose to claim UC, if they have a change of circumstances that ends their tax credits claim and they still need to claim some support or if they need to make a claim for another legacy benefit (one of the other benefits that UC is replacing).
 The general rule is that you cannot claim tax credits and UC at the same time.
-Tax credit claimants who move to UC in any of these situations are said to be 'naturally' or 'voluntarily' migrating.
+Tax credit claimants who move to UC in any of these situations are said to be 'naturally' or ‘voluntary’ migrating.

 Choosing to claim universal credit